razorpay/blade/packages/blade/src/components/Checkbox/_decisions/decisions.md

   return (
     <CheckboxGroup
-      label="Do you love any of the fruites?" helpText="You can select multiple"
+      label="Do you love any of the fruits?" helpText="You can select multiple"
       value={selected}
       onChange={setSelected}